 Research Question: Do attitudes to risk affect referendum preferences for constitutional change?

 Tutorial: Multivariate regression in Stata

 Research Question: Which theory of voting explains individual vote choice?

-Stats Material: Logistic regression (UO): Please note: You are NOT required to use logistic regression in your research paper.
+Stats Material: Logistic regression: Please note: You are NOT required to use logistic regression in your research paper.
 You should, however, expect to be evaluated on it in your timed assignment.

 Lecture: Extensions of tests learned, preparation for timed assignment

 ||Other requirements|| Students on "with QM" degree programmes should not select this course in year 2